Abilene Christian Wildcats Logo PNG

-The Abilene Wildcats emblem is memorable and intimidating.
+The Abilene Wildcats’ emblem is memorable and intimidating.
 The Abilene Christian Wildcats logo, consisting of two parts, harmoniously combines image and text.
-It symbolizes the possession of an insurmountable drive for victory, cunning, persistence, and vitality.
+It symbolizes an insurmountable drive for victory, cunning, persistence, and vitality.

 Meaning and History

-The graphic symbol is the university’s mascot, which appeared much earlier along with it.
+The graphic symbol is the university’s mascot, which appeared alongside it much earlier.
 The wildcat is depicted with an aggressive snarl to scare off competitors.
-In the debut version, the cat is positioned face-on with its paws extended forward with claws – in profile with ears laid back.
+In the debut version, the cat is positioned face-on, with its paws extended forward and claws out, in profile, with its ears laid back.
 The mouth is wide open, and the front row of teeth with fangs is visible.
-In the early version, the animal is beige-spotted, with a red tongue, and in the current one, purple and white, in the university’s brand colors.
+In the early version, the animal is beige-spotted with a red tongue, and in the current one, it is purple and white, in the university’s brand colors.
 The university’s abbreviated name, ACU, is colored similarly.

 What is Abilene Christian Wildcats?